 Tis the season for a delicious mug of creamy, nutmeg-y goodness!

 I’ve been wanting to taste the difference between homemade eggnog and a bottle of Dean’s store bought eggnog for a while now.
 And let me tell you – the homemade is SO.
 MUCH.
 BETTER.
 They aren’t even on the same planet of goodness.

 I wish I’d have doubled the recipe before making a batch for my family’s Christmas Eve party, because it was gone within minutes.
 We loved it so much that we made it again the next day.

 Adding a drop of cinnamon or cassia essential oil will give it a much deeper flavor than ground cinnamon from the shore.
 Cassia oil gave it an especially unique sweetness.
 Just make sure you only use one drop.
 Essential oils are potent and it may ruin the flavor of the actual nog should you use too much.

 Below are photos of the process, so that you can see how it should look.
-The actual recipe is at the bottom of this blog.
+The actual recipe is at the bottom.

 Here’s the recipe I used, and will be using every year from now until forever.
 It is simple and easy to make.
 Give it a shot – you won’t be disappointed!

 HOMEMADE EGGNOG WITH ESSENTIAL OILS